sisl/CS238PeerReviews/README.md

 - processed_peer_reviews
 - publishable_reports

+After downloading the data from Gradescope, run 'organize_data.py' to get the data into the correct format.

 All the code for the peer review assignment and also for returning the peer reviews to the project authors can be found in 'parse_data.py'.